wustone1995/WSI_FoundationModel/README.md

 ```
 ## Training

 This codebase was developed with Python version 3.9.16, PyTorch version 2.0.0, CUDA 11.7 and torchvision 0.15.0.
 The arguments used can be found in the `args` column of the [pretrained models section](https://github.com/facebookresearch/dino#pretrained-models).
-Following is a vanilla training implementation example on 1 nodes with 4 GPUs each (total 4 GPUs):
+Following is a vanilla training implementation example on 1 nodes with 4 GPUs (total 4 GPUs):
 ```bash
 python -m torch.distributed.launch --nproc_per_node=4 --nnodes=1 --node_rank=0 \
 --master_addr="xx.xxx.xxx.xxx" --master_port=xxxx  train.py --patch_size 16 \